arduino/help-center-content/content/Software Support/Arduino App Lab/If-your-Arduino-UNO-Q-board-software-is-out-of-date.md

 ---

-## “Error checking for updates” when updating on Windows
+## “Error checking for updates” when updating on Windows {#error-checking-for-updates-when-updating-on-windows}

 Arduino App Lab on Windows may fail to update to a board with the outdated image.
 In this case, you will see an **“Error checking for updates”** message.